 The Azores is one of our bucket list destinations, and you do know that (read our posts) Portugal is excellent.
 It is.
 But when people in (and out) of Portugal think of summer vacations, they think of Azores.

 Plenty of things are available in the Azores, even for the most demanding travelers.
 There are things to eat and things to do.

-Azores are hot!
+The Azores are hot!
 How else could it be?
-Azores and volcanoes are one and the same thing.
+Azores and volcanoes are the same things.

 Brace yourself!
-Here are top things about Azores.
+Here are the top things about the Azores.

 Sete Cidades Caldera

 Sete Cidades Massif is at the west side of São Miguel Island.
 The combination of exotic vegetation and blue lakes in a volcanic crater is what you are looking at above.

 You will take great pictures from every single vantage points around.